The England Band: History

 The band first performed at England games in 1996 after the then England manager, Terry Venables, and head of The Football Association, David Davies, heard them playing for Sheffield Wednesday fans away at Arsenal and invited them to play at England matches just in time for Euro 96.
 The band say that they try to learn a song of the opposition and refuse to play anything controversial, for example not playing the Dambusters March when England are playing Germany.
 In 2008, entertainer Bernie Clifton joined the band.

 The band planned to perform at the 2008 Summer Olympics as the "Great Britain Band in Beijing", but they were not permitted to take their instruments into the Birds Nest Stadium.
 Instead they performed on the streets of Beijing.

-At UEFA Euro 2012, the band were not permitted to perform at England's game against France in the Donbass Arena in Donetsk, Ukraine, despite having UEFA approval.
+At UEFA Euro 2012, the band were not permitted to perform at England's game against France in the Donbas Arena in Donetsk, Ukraine, despite having UEFA approval.
 The band were allowed to enter the stadium but had their instruments confiscated.
 However, after an appeal by the FA, the ban was overturned and they were cleared to perform at England's next group game against Sweden.

 The band were also forbidden from playing at the 2014 World Cup in Brazil by FIFA, due to strict rules on not allowing instruments into the stadiums.